 Signing up with Fastly takes only a few seconds.
 Enter your name, company, phone number, email address and password and that's essentially it (you're not asked for payment details until your free traffic allowance has been used).

 A Create Service button enables configuring your first site.
-This process starts with entering a name, domain name and IP address (or hostname).
-Fastly allows setting up a private connection to your origin server using TLS, and provides options to choose your TLS port and define how to verify the TLS certificate.
+This process starts with entering a name, domain name and IP address (or hostname), then adding a host as a backend.

+And there's certainly a lot of experimenting to do.
 Take GZip compression, for instance.
 Most CDNs give you access to this as a simple switch.
-Fastly also allows defining exactly which file extensions and content types you'd like to compress.
+Fastly does the same, but it also allows defining exactly which file extensions and content types you'd like to compress.
 It has a built-in normalization scheme to ensure GZip doesn't break some legacy browsers, and you can customize the normalization algorithm if you like.

 It's much the same when it comes to manipulating HTTP headers to customize how your content is served.
 Instead of point-and-click canned options, Fastly delivers fine-tuned low-level control over what you modify and how, right down to RegEx support to perform find-and-replace operations on header text.